top of page

 Supporting our charity is supporting kids that have been victims of domestic violence.

 Christmas is that time of the year when everyone wants to be with their family.
 Unfortunately, some boys and girls living in our community are not so lucky.
-Kids in residential care have been taken under the protection of The Department of Child Safety to save them from neglect, physical, psychological and sexual abuse.
-These are all forms of domestic violence at the hands of their own parents.
-This is the worst form of betrayal of a child’s love.
-Parent’s instincts should be to protect their own child at all costs, but not for these kids.
+Kids in residential care have been taken under the protection of The Department of Child Safety to save them from neglect, physical, psychological and or sexual abuse.

 Kids end up in residential housing because adoption, and foster families did not work out for them.
 Most of these youngsters have had a very troubled childhood, and that is why they have found themselves in residential care.
 Sadly, the holiday period is a difficult time for these kids, when typically, families come together and share gifts with their loved ones.